RevaMp3D: Architecting the Processor Core and Cache Hierarchy for Systems with Monolithically-Integrated Logic and Memory: Discussion

-We discuss optimizations that M3D can further enable in processing using memory and in the software domain.

-\head{Fine-Grained Acceleration with Processing Using Memory} M3D enables new opportunities in processing using memory (PuM).
-The tight integration between the memory and logic layers enables tighter connection between the PuM engine (in memory layers) and the general-purpose cores (in the logic layers).
-This close coupling introduces opportunities for fine-grained acceleration of applications since the data between the cores and accelerators can move very fast.

-\head{HW/SW Co-design} Memory bottleneck has affected both hardware and software in today’s systems.
-This work explores the implications of the shifted system bottlenecks on hardware design of cores and caches.
+\revidb{\ref{q:r2/6}}\Copy{R2/6}{\head{\revtaco{Hardware/Software} Co-Design} Memory bottleneck affects both hardware and software in today’s systems.
+This work explores the implications of M3D on the hardware design of cores and caches.
 We believe that it is essential to also revisit the software stack to better leverage the underlying M3D hardware.
-In the operating systems, memory management and process management units can be revisited to be aware of M3D's trade-offs.
-At the application-level, it is critical to revisit the trade-offs in optimizations targeted towards addressing memory bottlenecks versus other bottlenecks demonstrated in this work.
-We hope our analysis of new bottlenecks and opportunities of M3D guide future software development for this emerging technology.
+In the operating systems, memory management and process management units can be revisited to be aware of M3D's trade-offs. \revbtaco{In our work, we considered 2MB page sizes.
+Based on our analysis with Virtuoso~\cite{kanellopoulos2025virtuoso}, a state-of-the-art framework for the software and hardware components of the virtual memory subsystem, we observe that in our M3D baseline, using the 2MB page size leads to 5.7\% average speedup across our evaluated workloads compared to using the 4KB page size.
+We believe further detailed analysis of the system software stack in the context of the M3D technology would be an important direction to explore and} we hope our analysis of new bottlenecks and opportunities of M3D systems guides future \revtaco{hardware/software co-design efforts} for this technology.}